tim545/docker-cadvisor-basicauth/README.md

 | **PASSWORD** | basic auth password | Password1 |
 | **PORT** | port the container will run on | 8080 |

-To run your image use the command below.
-This command can be run without the steps above but your settings will be the default which is too insecure for any production environment.
+To run your image use the `run` command below.

 ```
 docker run \